treeverse/lakeFS/docs/howto/hooks/lua.md

 ### `formats/delta_client.get_table(repository_id, reference_id, prefix)`

 Returns a representation of a Delta Lake table under the given repository, reference, and prefix.
-The format of the response is a table `{number, {string}}` where `number` is a version in the Delta Log, and the mapped `{string}` table (list) contains JSON strings of the different Delta Lake log operations listed in the mapped version entry.
+The format of the response is two tables:
+- the first is a table of the format `{number, {string}}` where `number` is a version in the Delta Log, and the mapped `{string}` table (list) contains JSON strings of the different Delta Lake log operations listed in the mapped version entry.
+- the second is a table of the metadata of the table, it consists of the following fields:
+    - `id`: The table's ID
+    - `name`: The table's name
+    - `description`: The table's description
+    - `schema_string`: The table's schema string
+    - `partition_columns`: The table's partition columns
+    - `configuration`: The table's configuration
+    - `created_time`: The table's creation time

 ### `gcloud`